 Having a video that’s professional in quality doesn’t require a huge budget.
 There are various levels of what you can include in your video.
 An inexpensive “talking head” video will be far less expensive than a video full of graphics and special effects, but at each price level, it’s important to have a professional appearance.

 As I mentioned, some businesses are trying to cut corners, and this can do harm.
 These videos can impact a company’s image in the reverse of what was intended.

 Here are some situations where you may be risking your business image:

 1. You’re thinking about doing it yourself.
-You have an HD camera in your phone, and a simple editing program that’s designed for consumers to use on their computers.
+You have an HD camera on your phone and a simple editing program that’s designed for consumers to use on their computers.
 You’ve seen others do it, so why not create your own videos and save money?

 Here’s the tricky part: Sometimes you don’t know what you don’t know.

 For example, let’s take lighting.
 I see videos all the time with poor lighting.
 The people who made them don’t realize that the lighting is poor, but viewers will perceive the video as amateur.
 Although viewers may not be consciously aware of it, good lighting is part of what it takes to create a professional experience.